-Judgement in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of the Associated Students of Boise State University.
-But the party convicted shall nevertheless be liable and subject to indictment, trial, judgement, and punishment, according to law.
+Judgments in cases of impeachment shall not extend further than the removal from office and disqualification to hold and enjoy any office of honor, trust or profit under the ASBSU.
+However, the party convicted shall be liable and subject to indictment, trial, judgment and punishment according to law.